In-situ conservation: Nature reserves

-Strict natural areas are creates to protect the state of nature in a given region.
-It is not made for the purpose of protecting any species within its limits. managed natural areas alternatively are made specifically for the purpose of protecting a certain species or community that is at the point it may be at risk being in a strict natural area.
+Strict natural areas are created to protect the state of nature in a given region.
+It is not made for the purpose of protecting any species within its limits.
+Managed natural areas alternatively are made specifically for the purpose of protecting a certain species or community that is at the point it may be at risk being in a strict natural area.
 This is a more controlled environment that is created to be the most optimal habitat for the species concerned to thrive.
 Finally, a wilderness area serves a dual purpose of providing a protection for the natural region as well as providing recreational opportunities for patrons (excluding motorized transport).

 National parks

 A national park is an area dedicated for the conservation of wildlife along with its environment.
 A national park is an area which is used to conserve scenery, natural and historical objects.
 It is usually a small reserve covering an area of about 100 to 500 km2.
 Within biosphere reserves, one or more national parks may also exist.